jackhendrixxxii-dot/Kalebtune_bot/README.md

-# Kalebtune_bot
+# KalebTuneBot

-Telegram bot for Ethiopian Orthodox Songs
+Telegram bot for Ethiopian Orthodox mezmur.

+Created by Jack.